Arc of Hallet & Abbey

-Perhaps drawn to the offbeat, Hallett’s advertised another beer, or rather description of beer, not usual for the time: Christmas Ale.
+Perhaps drawn to the offbeat, Hallett advertised another beer, or rather description of beer, also not usual for the time: Christmas Ale.
 Two ads attest to it, one in 1857, the other in 1860.
 The first was in Chamber’s Journal of Popular Literature.

-The second, in A Sketch of the Natural History of Brighton and its Vicinity.
-The ales are described as XXX in 1857 and both XX and XXX in 1860, the latter further described as mild ales.
+The second appeared in A Sketch of the Natural History of Brighton and its Vicinity.
+The ales are described as XXX in 1857, and both XX and XXX in 1860, the latter further indicated as mild ales.

-The Amorphous Beer Style: Christmas Ale
+Amorphous Beer Style: Christmas Ale

+So striking is the advert I’d argue it is the apogee of the genre, viewed as graphical art.
 Navy Christmas Ale appears to have been, broadly, a British dark strong ale, about 9% ABV.
-It seems brewing continued until about 1980, per a page on Untappd.
-The latter day images shown are also evocative.
+It seems brewing continued until about 1980, see a note in Untappd.
+The latter-day images shown are equally evocative.

+Christmas ale was never in other words a fixed style or type.
+At best, it might mean something special made available at Christmas.
 Sussex-based Harvey’s award-winning Christmas Ale, a barley wine (old Burton type), is an outstanding current example in the UK.

 Hallett & Abbey, Envoi

-Whether and how the beers differed from the usual sort described as XXX and XX can only be guessed at, now.
+I’d like to have tried Hallett & Abbey’s XXX, mild or old.
+Whether and how these beers differed from the general sort then described as XXX and XX can only be guessed at.
 Perhaps they were a little stronger than normal.